ChromeAdmin/meetings-page-auto-closer-for-zoom/README.md

 # zoom-meetings-page-auto-closer
 Automatically closes the page used to launch Zoom meetings and restores focus to the tab you were on before Zoom opened.
+Supports Zoom and ZoomGov.

 ## Safest extension.
 No Permissions Needed.